 |Module Descriptor Form (MDF)||The Module Descriptor Form is a tool that allows staff to view, edit and update module information for the coming academic year.

 Information recorded includes: passing grade, capacity, workload, details about lectures, tutorials and assessment strategies (components, exams).
-It is part of the Curriculum Management System and available through Infohub.
+You will find underMy Modules in the Curriculum Management System in InfoHub.

 The Curriculum Team in UCD Registry provide support.
 There is also training and support documentation available for staff.